-Branching off the Perimeter Trail near its western end in Duffys Forest, the Long Trail is popular with mountain bikers – but is also a very pleasant bushwalking track.
+Branching off the Perimeter Trail near its western end in Duffys Forest, the Long Trail (or Long Track) is popular with mountain bikers – but is also a very pleasant bushwalking track.

 It’s generally fairly sandy and flat, with the occasional rocky section, as it heads north along the ridge.

-Unmarked and a little off the track, a broad rock platform features some Aboriginal engravings, including two shields and what seems to be a wallaby or kangaroo.
+Unmarked and also off the track on the western side, a bit further down the Long Trail, a broad rock platform features some Aboriginal engravings.
+The Aboriginal engraving site includes nine shields and what seems to be a wallaby or kangaroo.

 The next section has some nice sandstone rock formations and overhangs, which are especially nice in the late afternoon sun.

-A last, short uphill section leads to “Peach Trees” (I can’t find any reference as to how it got this name), from where there are spectacular views across to Cowan Creek from the rocky outcrop.
+After nother 800m, the track finishes at the “Peach Trees” lookout (I can’t find any reference as to how it got this name).
+From this rocky outcrop there are spectacular views of Cowan Creek.

-Looking north-east down Cowan Creek, you can see almost as far as the point where the “creek” reaches the Hawkesbury River.
+…looking north-east down Cowan Waters, you can see almost as far as the point where it reaches the Hawkesbury River.

 On the way back, the top of one of the rock outcrops provides the perfect vantage point to catch the sun setting over the distant ridge.

-0.0km Perimeter Trail starts at end of Booligal Road (Terrey Hills) 0.8km Turn onto with Long Trail 1.8km Junction with Cowan Track 5.2km Peach Trees (lookout) and end of trail 10.4km End of Perimeter Trail
+0.0km Perimeter Trail at end of Cullamine Road (Terrey Hill) 0.8km Turn onto with Long Trail 1.8km Junction with Cowan Track 5.2km Peach Trees (lookout) and end of trail 10.4km End of Perimeter Trail